talkon2000/Chess-Player-Java-AWS/resources/design.md

 ![](GetNextMoveSD.png)

 ### SearchUsersEndpoint
-* Searches the Users table username and email GSI's to try to find the desired player
+* Searches the Users table's username and email GSIs to try to find the desired player
 * GET
 * /users/{searchString}
 * Response: {user: \<user object>}